hoatle/jwks-cli/README.md

 ```

 Now you can publish the `.well-known/jwks.json` file to https://yourdomain.com/.well-known/jwks.json
-and distribute the generated JWT token to your users.
+and distribute the generated JWT tokens to your users.
 The users can use those tokens to
-access any other services that trust you to verify those token for resource access grant.
+access any other services which trust you to verify those tokens for granting resource access to
+the users.

 ## LICENSE